Programs

 More than one third of Seattle Public Schools students qualify for free and reduced price lunches at school, but what about the weekends?

-Each week when school is in session, we prepare kid-friendly “PowerPacks” filled with food for students at BF Day, Daniel Bagley, and Licton Springs Elementary Schools to take home over the weekend.
+Each week when school is in session, we prepare kid-friendly “PowerPacks” filled with food for students at B.F.
+Day Elementary School, Daniel Bagley Elementary School, and Nathan Hale High School to take home over the weekend.

 That way, they can spend less time worrying about what they’re going to eat and more time being kids!